V.Flash: CDs

 Unlike most other CD-ROM-based consoles, this system uses 12 cm CDs enclosed with plastic to protect damage from touching (although it could also protect from piracy), which is somewhat similar to 3.5" floppy disks or UMDs.
 The discs use the ISO 9660 file system, without any copy protection mechanism other than a simple sensor in the case jacket, making it possible to make a disc image out of the media.
 Because of this, the V.Flash can also play audio CDs and user-recorded CD-Rs using the supplied disc adapter.

 Other hardware

 The processor is an ARM9 processor from LSI Logic.
-Files are stored in 3 main formats: .mjp (Motion JPEG), .ptx (Pro Tools session file), and .snd.
+Files are stored in 3 main formats: .mjp (Motion JPEG), .ptx, and .snd.
 The latter have been determined to be PCM WAV files.

 Capable of rendering 1.5 million polygons per second and equipped with a 32 bit CPU, this system is directly comparable to the fifth generation game consoles, such as the PlayStation.

 The system may use a memory card to save games.